 Visa and Mastercard have mandated that you must obtain cardholder consent before storing card details for future use, and that these must be flagged at the time of the first authorisation, by submitting the credentialsonfile field in your requests.

-You must also flag any subsequent payments that are utilising previously-stored credentials, by including the credentialsonfile field in these requests.
+You must also flag any subsequent payments that are utilising previously stored credentials, by including the credentialsonfile field in these requests.

 Examples of situations where the CoF mandate applies: